How to resize logical volume management devices that use Azure Disk Encryption

 sudo lsblk

-Screenshot showing code that checks disk sizes.
-The results are highlighted.
+Screenshot showing code that checks disk sizes with the results highlighted.

 In this case, both disks were resized from 2 GB to 4 GB.
 But the size of the file system, LV, and PV remain the same.